nunopires-uc/FirePrediction/README.md

 ### Any help in collecting and sharing data related to fires, topography, vegetation, forest is welcome

+### Almost every reference is missing, I'll update the sources and references later

 ## Collection of Available sources:

 Currently being used (✅)